 Everyone wants to know is debt good or bad?
 Well, yes.
 Both.
 It depends.
 There are lots of mixed opinions on debt in the finance world.
 Some financial pundits take a hardline and argue that being debt-free is the ideal and that there is no good debt.
 Others, however, take a softer stance and say

-that there are, in fact, some good forms of debt.
+that there are, in fact, some good forms of loans.

 What Is Good Debt?

 You can’t just label any debts “good” debts.
-Finance professionals have a few criteria that debt must meet so it can be considered good debt.
-In general, a debt must help you build wealth or positively impact your financial situation in order to be considered good debt.
+Finance professionals have a few criteria that it must meet so it can be considered good debt.
+In general, a loan must help you build wealth or positively impact your financial situation in order to be considered good debt.

 As discussed, student loans and home loans can do both of these things.
 Also, the interest rate should be low and stable and